writememe/blog.danielteycheney.com/content/posts/makefiles-with-gcp.md

 ## Scenario

-As part of completing the [Google Certified Associate Cloud Engineer](https://acloud.guru/learn/gcp-certified-associate-cloud-engineer) by A Cloud Guru, there are labs which you need to solve.
+As part of completing the [Google Certified Associate Cloud Engineer](https://acloud.guru/learn/gcp-certified-associate-cloud-engineer) course by A Cloud Guru, there are labs which you need to solve.

 The lab is essentially implementing a solution from using knowledge gained from prior lessons to address the requirements of the lab.
 This solution can be implemented either via the GUI or via Cloud Shell.
-As a proponent of automation, ‘click-ops’ was not an avenue I was interested in pursuing.
+As a proponent of automation, I decided to avoid the ‘click-ops’ and attempt the Cloud Shell option.

 So, I decided to solve this lab using a Makefile and executing commands using Google Cloud Shell.